amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2018/2018-07-30-faith-n-invention2.md

 ### Faith is Risky Business

 <blockquote>
-"Persons with high levels of personal mastery… cannot afford to choose between reason and intuition, or head or heart, any more than they would choose to work on one leg or see with one eye."
+Persons with high levels of personal mastery… cannot afford to choose between reason and intuition, or head or heart, any more than they would choose to work on one leg or see with one eye.
 <footer>― Peter Sage</footer></blockquote>

 Leaders and inventors don't only focus on what is commonly accepted.
 Allergic to conformity, visionaries are strange with their habit of constantly challenging our assumptions.
 Their resulting insights, though beneficial to society, can be detrimental to those whose empires depend on upholding the status quo.